thedavesky/openhab2-ambilight-screen/README.md

 ![License](https://img.shields.io/github/license/thedavesky/openhab2-ambilight-screen.svg?style=flat-square)
 > A program that calculates average colour from the screen and sends it to the RGB strip connected to the openHAB server to do ambilight backlight.

-This program written in Python 3 can do this same thing as Philips Ambilight, but using RGB strip connected to openHAB server.
-It's constantly calculates average color from one screen of computer and sends it to server.
-It uses most efficiency libraries to do screenshots and calculates, so its speed is about 10 FPS at 1080p resolution.
+This program written in Python 3 can do this same thing as Philips Ambilight, but using computer screen and RGB strip connected to openHAB server.
+It's constantly calculates average colour from one screen of computer and sends it to server.
+It uses most efficient libraries to do screenshots and calculates, so its speed is about 10 FPS at 1080p resolution.
 It's multiplatform, so Windows, MacOS and Linux are supported.

 ## Installation
 Install libraries to python environment by running: